 - Students comprehend short videos in ASL related to other disciplines such as social studies, science, technology, and the arts.
 Examples: Viewing a presentation on a health topic; learning about the life of Laurent Clerc; watching ASL vlogs about traveling in foreign countries. - Students present live or recorded reports in ASL on topics being studied in other classes.
 Examples: Explaining the importance of nutrition; outlining steps to becoming more environmentally conscious; presenting a cooking lesson. - Students demonstrate understanding of how to apply ASL numbers to different contexts.
 Examples: Explaining sport scores; describing units of measurement including heights and weights; presenting temporal aspects related to age and time. - Students expand their knowledge in other subject areas on topics of personal interests.
 Examples: Identifying the parts of a vehicle; learning about personal hygiene; discussing technology and technical equipment. - Students elaborate on their study of world history by studying the history of the Deaf world.
 Examples: Creating a timeline of major persons and events in Deaf history; learning about the French roots of the American Deaf community; studying ancient Greek and Roman perspectives towards Deaf people.

 - Students understand and describe significant contributions of Deaf Americans to history, the arts, sciences, literature and other fields.

-Examples: Reading poetry and other works written in English by Deaf authors; investigating the life of the Deaf explorer, Edmund Booth; understanding the accomplishments of well-known actors, such as Phyllis Frehlich, Marlee Matlin, or Shoshannah Stern. - Students exchange views in ASL on topics from other content classes.
+Examples: Reading poetry and other works written in English by Deafblind poet John Lee Clark; investigating the life of the Deaf explorer, Edmund Booth; understanding the - Students exchange views in ASL on topics from other content classes.